goodalexander/goodalexander.github.io/content/posts/agentic-protocols.md

 Even though AI has 12x-ed vs "AI beneficiaries" - people continue to argue and position themselves for the opposite.
 That mysteriously, the companies in Cathie Wood’s dumpster fire of a portfolio just haven’t benefited from AI yet.
 But for some reason, they will soon.
 The AI industry, and even its chat bots are economically aligned to spread this narrative - because the alternative, that AI does not broadly benefit society - will almost certainly incite industry regulation.

 Though ARKK is easy to pick on, it is representative of an entire school of thought - and backed by Tiger Cub, Bill Hwang (who lost all of his own money instead of investors).
 Thus its underperformance points to a broader failure to recognize that AI does not actually benefit the "innovation economy" - that instead, it replaces it.
-It's an important asset - not just due to its liquidit and publicity, but because it is a benchmark for IPO valuations and an entire much larger asset class (venture capital).
+It's an important asset - not just due to its liquidity and publicity, but because it is a benchmark for IPO valuations and an entire much larger asset class (venture capital).

 Everyone had the wrong bet.
 Prices have 12x-ed in their faces.
 And yet the "AI beneficiary" proponents continue to spread their gospel, and collect hundreds of millions of fees annually fleecing retail investors.